spekulatius/phpscraper-keyword-scraping-example/README.md

 Within PHPScraper, the library [RAKE PHP Plus](https://github.com/Donatello-za/rake-php-plus) is used.
 RAKE stands for "Rapid Automatic Keyword Extraction" algorithm.

-There is another example showing how to [analyze the keyword length distribution](https://github.com/spekulatius/phpscraper-keyword-length-distribution-example) of a web-page.
+There is another example showing how to [analyze the keyword length distribution](https://github.com/spekulatius/phpscraper-keyword-length-distribution-example) of a web-page and the [performance test of PHPScraper and BeautifulSoup](https://github.com/spekulatius/link-scraping-test-beautifulsoup-vs-phpscraper).

+You might need to [merge your keywords](https://github.com/spekulatius/keyword-merge) after scraping.

 ## Installation